-South African artist Kemang Wa Lehulere spent MIF19 in residence in Manchester’s network of libraries – and two years on, we’re now presenting I Love You Too, a multifaceted artwork inspired by the time he spent in the city.
+South African artist Kemang Wa Lehulere spent MIF19 in residence in Manchester’s network of libraries – and two years on, we’ve published I Love You Too, a beautiful book inspired by the time he spent in the city.

 At the start of 2021, Wa Lehulere invited more than 100 people from across Manchester to share with us their love stories: to people, to places, even to possessions.
 Through a series of online and in-person meetings, a group of 11 Manchester writers put their words on to the page.
-The result is I Love You Too, a powerful and personal book of love letters rooted in our city – and the first in an international series.
+The result is I Love You Too, a personal, powerful and inspiring 232-page hardback book of love letters rooted in our city – and the first in an international series.
 You can explore the book below, and buy it for just £10 at the link above.

 Created by Kemang Wa Lehulere